Skip to Content

 Stop at scenic viewpoints or beaches as the mood hits you, and grab lunch at one of the many beachside restos that dot the route.

-You’ll want to plan your Cozumel day trip for a day when there are no cruise ships in port in Cozumel, so you don’t have to share the island with thousands of other day-trippers.
+A good tip is to plan your Cozumel day trip for when there are no cruise ships in the port at Cozumel.
+This way, you won’t have to share the island with thousands of other day-trippers.

 There are two passenger-only ferries to Cozumel: